 Tomlinson was a computer programmer from New York, USA who was working as an ARPANET (Advanced Research Projects Agency Networks) contractor when he first discovered the opportunity to create electronic messaging between separate computers.

 At the time, it was possible to send electronic communications, but only between different users of the same computer.
 To be able to send a message across a network, there needed to be some way to direct the message to a specific user of a specific computer.
-This is when Tomlinson decided to choose the @ symbol to easily identify the destination of the message; you would simply need to address your message to “computer-user-name@host-computer-name” for it to be delivered to the correct user.
+This is when Tomlinson decided to choose the @ symbol to easily identify the destination of the message; you would simply need to address your message to “[email protected]” for it to be delivered to the correct user.
 It was from then that the @ symbol became internationally recognized in the language of email communication.

 Since its invention, email and electronic communication have come a long way.
 Email, as it is today, is the combined effort of many different developers, Ray Tomlinson himself stated that “any single development is stepping on the heels of the previous one and is so closely followed by the next that most advances are obscured.
 I think that few individuals will be remembered.”